Success for Landell Mills at the British Expertise International Awards

 Mainstreaming Climate Change Risk Management in Nepal

 This NDF and ADB-backed project assessed the viability of scaling up biochar-based fertilisers as a climate-friendly technology for farmers in Nepal.
 Field trials were carried out in over 100 communities, testing the most effective ways to use biochar.
-This was the most extensive research of its kind to date, and it saw average yield increases of over 100% across all the crops trialed.
+This was the most extensive research of its kind to date, and it saw average yield increases of over 100% across all the crops trialled.
 This has led to the incorporation of biochar technologies into national programmes which will improve the livelihoods of many thousands of farmers, as well as increasing soil fertility, decreasing use of chemical fertilisers, and reducing carbon emissions.